UK-SBCoA-EbbertLab/brain_cDNA_discovery/proteomics/fragpipe/README.md

 	Since there are 14 batches for this data, downstream analysis is slightly different.

-	1) Modify `Merge_Peptides.ipynb` with the correct directory for the peptide.tsv files.
+	1) Modify `../scripts/Merge_Peptides.ipynb` with the correct directory for the peptide.tsv files.

-	2) Open `Merge_Peptides.ipynb` as a jupyter notebook, run,  and export the column of peptide sequences as a csv file.
+	2) Open `../scripts/Merge_Peptides.ipynb` as a jupyter notebook, run,  and export the column of peptide sequences as a csv file.

-	3) Run `count_peptides` with the peptide sequences csv file that was just created and `peptide_database_uniprot_header_run_MEDIAN_cpm_greater_than_one.fa` to get the number or times each peptide sequence shows up in the database.
+	3) Run `../scripts/count_peptides` with the peptide sequences csv file that was just created and `peptide_database_uniprot_header_run_MEDIAN_cpm_greater_than_one.fa` to get the number or times each peptide sequence shows up in the database.

 	4) Filter out any peptide sequence that had a count > 1.